CA LIC #1057703

 Also, if you’re a California homeowner with a pool deeper than 18 inches, you’ll need to install a fence around it.
 The fence should have a self-closing, self-latching gate with release mechanisms that must be placed at least 54 inches from the ground.

-That’s a lot of numbers, but these rules account for many of the California fence law basics.
-Having them to reference can be helpful in understanding the California Good Neighbor Fence Law and assist you in staying compliant across the board.
+That’s a lot of numbers, but these rules account for many of the California law basics.
+Having them to reference can be helpful in understanding the Good Neighbor Fence Law in California and assist you in staying compliant across the board.

-An Overview of the California Good Neighbor Fence Law
+An Overview of the Good Neighbor Fence Law in California

 This law goes into more detail about stipulations for shared fences between neighbors.
 Part of California Civil Code 841, the outline provides basic etiquette for parties on each side to uphold.